keboola/developers-docs/extend/component/tutorial/index.md

 To be able to create new components, you also need to have an account in the [Keboola Developer Portal](https://components.keboola.com/), which manages the list of components available in KBC.

-The developer portal uses different credentials than KBC.
+The Developer Portal uses different credentials than KBC.
 [Creating an account](https://components.keboola.com/auth/create-account) is free; it requires a working email address
 (to which a confirmation email will be sent) and a mobile phone for a mandatory two-factor authorization.

-When you log in to the developer portal, you have to join a **vendor** --- an organization of developers.
+When you log in to the Developer Portal, you have to join a **vendor** --- an organization of developers.
 Every KBC component has to have a vendor assigned.
 If you join an existing vendor, a vendor administrator has to approve your request.
 If you do not work for a company, create a vendor with your name (even a single developer has to be assigned to a vendor).
 When you join or create a vendor